mandober/debrief.haskell/hs.GLOSSARY.md

 Complete User-Supplied Kind (CUSK) signatures are a legacy feature replaced by the modern `StandaloneKindSignatures` approach.

 ## Defunctionalization
+A technique for replacing a family of functions with an opaque symbol, and moving the original logic into an evaluation function.
+Used by first class type families.

-Defunctionalization is a program transformation that aims to turn a higher-order functional program into a first-order one, that is, to eliminate the use of functions as first-class values.
+Defunctionalization is a program transformation intended to turn a higher-order functional program into a first-order one by eliminating the use of higher order functions (i.e.the use of functions as first-class values).

 Its purpose is thus identical to that of closure conversion.
 It differs from closure conversion, however, by storing a tag, instead of a code pointer, within every closure.
 Defunctionalization has been used both as a reasoning tool and as a compilation technique.
 Defunctionalization is commonly defined and studied in the setting of a simply-typed λ-calculus, where it is shown that semantics and well-typedness are preserved.

 ## Dynamic binding
 A variable is called dynamically bound when it is bound by the calling context of a function, and statically bound when bound by the callee's context.
-## defunctionalization
-a technique for replacing a family of functions with an opaque symbol, and moving the original logic into an eval function.
-Used by First Class Families.

-## dependent pair
+## Dependent pair
-a type that pairs a singleton with a value indexed by the singleton.
+A type that pairs a singleton with a value indexed by the singleton.

-## dependent type
+## Dependent type
-a type which isn't known statically, which depends on term-level values.
+A type which isn't known statically, which depends on term-level values.

-## endomorphism
+## Endomorphism
-a function of the form a -> a.
+In category theory, an endomorphism is a morphism on the same object.
+Each object has at least one endomorphism - its identity morphism.
+In general, "endo" prefix indicates adjectives like "homogeneous".

 ## Evaluation strategies
 Various approaches and technics regarding the time and manner of evaluation of arguments in a function application.
 Some common evaluation strategies are: call-by-value, call-by-name, call-by-sharing, call-by-need, call-by-reference.

+## Fast and loose reasoning
+Functional programmers often reason about programs as if they were written in a total language, expecting the results to carry over to a partial languages.
+This phrase stands for the justification of such reasoning.
+It comes from the title of the 2006's paper `Fast and loose reasoning is morally correct` by Nils Anders Danielsson, John Hughes, Patrik Jansson, Jeremy Gibbons in which they justify such reasoning.
+The phrase is directly related to justifying categorical reasoning in Haskell in term of the "Hask" category, despite it being no category at all (due to, at least, the presence of the bottom).

-## first class family
+## First class family
 FCF is a technique for building reusable, higher-order type families via defunctionalization.

-## functional dependency
+## Functional dependency
-an additional invariant added to a multiparameter typeclass declaration saying that some of its type varaibles are entirely determined by others.
-Primarily used to improve type inference.
+A form of special constraint, added to a multiparameter class declaration, that asserts an additional invariant expressed as determination (dependency) relation between type variables in a class' head.
+Often used to help drive type inference.
+For example, a multiparameter class' head is normally declared as, e.g. `class Multi a b c where …`, but with a functional dependency (fundep) added, it may look like e.g. `class Multi a b c | a, b -> c where …`, where the fundep states that the type var `c` is completely determined by the type vars `a` and `b`.

 ## Higher-kinded polymorphism
 Polymorphism abstracts types, just as functions abstract values.
 Higher-kinded polymorphism takes things a step further, abstracting both types and type constructors, just as higher-order functions abstract both first-order values and functions.